OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/openms-in-knime.md

 OpenMS in KNIME
 ===============

 KNIME is a free graphical application for creating and executing workflows.
-OpenMS provides a plugin, which exposes TOPP and UTILS tools to the KNIME interface.
+OpenMS provides a plugin, which exposes TOPP tools to the KNIME interface.

 ```{toctree}